LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Implementations

-Click in the middle of a predicate name in a predicate indicator in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
+Click in the middle of a predicate name in a scope directive and select the "Go to Implementations" or "Find All Implementations" menu or context menu items.
 Note that you can go to a predicate scope directive by clicking the predicate name in a goal and selecting the "Go to Declaration" menu or context menu item.

 #### Go to Symbol in Editor...